VX-30: NC-20G

 In 2023, the NC-20G arrived at VX-30.
 This aircraft is a heavily modified C-20/GIV that provides range support.
 Specifically, the aircraft hosts the squadron's Cast Glance capability.

 S-3 Viking

 First appearing in early 2009, the S-3 Vikings were used for their surveillance capabilities on the Sea Test Range.
 Because of their agility and speed, they were able to much more quickly identify and locate various vessels which may impact the operations being conducted.
 In November 2010, VX-30 helped to celebrate the Centennial of Naval Aviation by sporting an S-3 with a paint scheme that dates back to aircraft that were flying during the Battle of Midway.

 In January 2016, the Navy retired the S-3 Viking from service completely, and thus, the S-3 is no longer flown by VX-30, or any other command in the US Navy.

+P-8 Poseidon

+In June 2026, VX-30 announced the arrival of its first Boeing P-8 Poseidon maritime patrol aircraft at Point Mugu.